PipedreamHQ/pipedream/docs/docs/event-histories/README.md

 :::

-The amount of events recorded and available for viewing in the Event History depends on your plan.
+The number of events recorded and available for viewing in the Event History depends on your plan.
 [Please see the pricing page](https://pipedream.com/pricing) for more details.